Null logo

 }

-Halt execution and route the request for human review or retry.
+Customer systems should route the request for human review or retry.
 Repeated containment on the same or similar input is a signal of adversarial input, prompt injection, or transport corruption rather than a transient inference failure.

 • Inspect the request for prompt injection, override attempts, or malformed transport payloads.